Kong/kong-auth-elements/README.md

 ### `kong-auth-accept-invitation`

-- Provides an invitation acceptance UI.
-If the user arrives via an invite link, the form will be pre-populated and the user will just provide a new password.
+- Provides a UI to allow accepting an invitation.
+The user should arrive via an invite link with the required query string parameters (outlined below) in the URL.
+The form will be pre-populated with data and the user will just provide a new password.

 #### Props